Things you cannot touch

 This separation, in essence, is meant to ensure women’s “safety,” to make sure that they avoid the gaze of unknown males and prevent any trouble that may arise.
 This is why many people in Azerbaijan still believe that women should never sleep alone in the house at night, or ride in taxis and walk around the town after sunset.
 And while in Baku, members of more progressive circles may say that they’ve long changed their ways, traditions still stand strong in the villages and other cities.

 Pictured here is the gate of the house in the city of Sheki.
 The handles on the gates vary in shape, weight, and, most importantly, in sound when someone knocks.
-Women guests knock with their left hand, men – with their right.
+Women guests knock using the right handle, men – the left one.
 This is done so that whoever is home can open the door only to a person of the same gender.

 Some household gender restrictions cannot be explained.
 For example, women only touch barbecue skewers to wash them.
-Only men can barbecue.
-In Azerbaijan—in both the capital and the villages—this is a kind of “general rule” that everyone respects, and no one even stops to wonder where it came from and why it is necessary.
+Only men can make barbecue.
+In Azerbaijan — in both the capital and the surrounding villages — this is a kind of “general rule” that everyone respects, and no one even stops to wonder where it came from and why it is necessary.

 Of course, when there are no women around, you have to manage somehow.

 When someone goes on a long journey or out on important business, they pour a little water out on the ground for them.
 This is done by women, because only they are allowed to show emotions.
 Women showers the person who is leaving with various flowery blessings, so that Allah will protect him from trouble.
 Men, especially in the presence of elders, are not allowed to show any affection for their wives and children.
 In some villages, young fathers cannot even take their children in their arms when adults are nearby.